Yukino2002/Bokeverse/temp.md

 ```sh
 npm run dev
 ```
-### Minting Bokemons(NFTs) to your account.
+### Minting Bokemons(NFTs) to your account
-You can get a starting Bokemon(Walruse) from the game if you want another Bokemon you can use the scripts
+You can get a starting Bokemon(Walruse) from the game.
+If you want another Bokemon you can use the scripts
 1. Navigaate to the folder `website`
 ```sh
 cd website